zigguratvertigo/hlsl-to-ispc/README.md

 - (Basic) Texture2D sampling & addressing modes

 # Usage
 #include "hlsl.ispc" in your ISPC project files.
+You can also recompile all the projects via _hlsl-to-ispc.sln_.

 # HLSL vs ISPC?
 Since HLSL & GPU programming shares similar SPMD concepts as ISPC, it makes sense that a library could provide similar behaviour.